Felix-Staud/raft-mods/almost-no-durability/README.md

 # Info
 - ### Multiplayer approved
   - _We tested this with two persons, both having the mod running, and it seemed to work fine_
+- feel free to open an [issue](https://github.com/Felix-Puetz/raft-mods/issues) if you find bugs

 # Thanks to
 - "Akaren" for testing if it works in multiplayer